 Although no solid relationship exists between internal secretions and human behaviors (thank goodness!), Hippocrates’ temperaments still stand up today.
 Many personality types base their temperaments on those of Hippocrates but use colors or animals instead of the rather graphic terms Hippocrates chose.

 I reference Florence Littauer’s book Personality Plus in this article, and base most of my understanding of the personalities from her work.
-I reference her book and suggest you read it because it is the best one I have read that explains, in easy anecdotal terms, the 4 dominant personality types and how to manage them.
+I suggest you read it because it is the best one I have read that explains, in easy anecdotal terms, the four dominant personality types and how to manage them.

-To take a more modern approach lets look at the 4 Dominant Personality Types in 21st Century terms:
+To take a more modern approach let’s look at the Four Dominant Personality Types in 21st Century terms:

-They often have a colorful memory, and are prone to exaggeration.
-The are very talkative, and loves to tell stories, sometimes with embellishments.
+They often have a colorful memory and are prone to exaggeration.
+They are very talkative and love to tell stories – sometimes with embellishments.
 Expressives always have lots of friends and everyone wants to be around them.
 They are natural entertainers and are also very creative.